-- 3.1 Following close cooperation with the ECB, the SRB concludes that there are no alternative measures, which could prevent the failure of the Institution within a reasonable timeframe and, therefore, the condition specified in Article 18(1)(b) of the SRMR is satisfied in respect of the Institution.
+- 3.1 Following close cooperation with the ECB, the SRB concludes that there are no alternative measures which could prevent the failure of the Institution within a reasonable timeframe and, therefore, the condition specified in Article 18(1)(b) of the SRMR is satisfied in respect of the Institution.
 In order to reach this conclusion, the SRB has taken into account, in particular, the ECB's failing or likely to fail assessment. - 3.2 There is no reasonable prospect that any alternative private sector measures could prevent the failure of the Institution.
 The lack of such measures can be inferred, in particular, from the following elements: - a) [...]; - b) [...];

-- 3.3 There is no reasonable prospect that any supervisory action, including early intervention measures could prevent the failure of the Institution.
-In its FOLTF assessment, the ECB has confirmed that there are no other effective supervisory or - 3.4 The exercise of the power to write down or convert the Institution's capital instruments in accordance with Article 21 of the SRMR independently of any resolution action (the "WDCI Measure") would not prevent the failure of the Institution. [...].
+- c) [...]; - d) [...]. - 3.3 There is no reasonable prospect that any supervisory action, including early intervention measures, could prevent the failure of the Institution.
+In its FOLTF assessment, the ECB has confirmed that there are no other effective supervisory or early intervention measures available which would restore the compliance [...]. - 3.4 The exercise of the power to write down or convert the Institution's capital instruments in accordance with Article 21 of the SRMR independently of any resolution action (the "WDCI Measure") would not prevent the failure of the Institution. [...].